Smart Infrastructure & Smart Applications for the Smart Business – Infrastructure & Application Performance Monitoring

 Exploratory analytics is at the heart of most Big Data projects.
 It involves loading data from multi-structured sources into ‘sandboxes’ for exploration and investigative analysis, often by skilled data scientists, with the intent on producing new insights.

-Data being loaded into these sandboxes may include structured, modeled data from existing OLTP systems, data warehouses and master data management systems as well as un-modeled data from internal and external data sources.
+Data being loaded into these sandboxes may include structured, modelled data from existing OLTP systems, data warehouses and master data management systems as well as un-modelled data from internal and external data sources.
 This could include customer interaction data, web log data, social network interactions, sensor data, documents, rich media content and more.

 Yet Big Data needs data governance to protect sensitive information made available in these exploratory environments.
 Given that governance imposes control and accountability, how then can the two seemingly opposing forces of freedom and control co-exist in a Big Data analytical environment?
 Is this not a tug of war?
 Is Big Data Governance a straight jacket for Data Scientists?
 How can the freedom to conduct exploratory analysis proceed if data being analysed is subjected to governance policies and processes that need to be applied?